phillipeaton/JETPAC_VIC-20_disassembly/README.md

 <img title="" src="ghidra\graph_screenshots\DISPLAY_LASERS.png" alt="JETPAC Object Handler DISPLAY LASERS" width="1500" height="">

-An summary of the flowcharted routine:
+A summary of the flowcharted routine:

 1. The `DISPLAY_LASERS` code is in several parts, linked using JSR/RTS, which Ghidra renders as separate graphs.
 The `Laser_Wrap` routine, bottom right, is called from \$21CB on the left.
 The purple box around some of the code can be ignored, it is a warning produced by Ghidra that, when seeing the `Load_ZP_Parameters` routine that is JSR'd to, it can't match the return address, because it is manipulated in the `Load_ZP...` routine.